mohitkr05/aws-learning-by-doing/docs/notes/01_introduction/Introduction-to-AWS.md

 ## What is AWS?

-Amazon Web Services (AWS) is a cloud computing platform provided by Amazon, offering a wide range of services to individuals, organizations, and governments.
+Amazon Web Services (AWS)[^1] is a cloud computing platform provided by Amazon, offering a wide range of services to individuals, organizations, and governments.
 It is a comprehensive, secure, and scalable platform that enables customers to build, deploy, and manage applications and services with ease and flexibility.

 ## AWS Services